TraFost/TraFost/README.md

 ## About Me

 A highly motivated Full-Stack Developer with 2+ years of experience crafting high-performing web and mobile applications.
-Specializing in React and Next.js for frontends, and Nest.js for backends.
+Specializing in React and Next.js for frontends, React Native for mobile, and Nest.js for backends.
 Passionate about scalable, optimized solutions and continuous learning.

 ```javascript
 const rahman = {